LAMurakami/blog/about.md

 permalink: /About/
 ---

-The LAMurakami GitHub Pages Blog uses the base Jekyll theme.
+The LAMurakami Blog uses the base Jekyll theme to publish on GitHub Pages.

 You can find the source code for this site at:
 {% include icon-github.html username="LAMurakami" %} /